aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/node-type-l3-port-channels-configuration.md

             # Name of the IPv6 access-list to be assigned in the ingress direction.
             # The access-list must be defined under `ipv6_acls` and supports field substitution for "interface_ipv6" (resolved from the first entry of `ipv6_addresses`) and "peer_ipv6" (resolved from `peer_ipv6`).
-            # Tokens "interface_ip" and "peer_ip" are also accepted but deprecated and will be removed in AVD 7.0.0.
+            # Token "interface_ip" is also accepted but deprecated and will be removed in AVD 7.0.0.
             ipv6_acl_in: <str>

             # Name of the IPv6 Access-list to be assigned in the egress direction.
             # The access-list must be defined under `ipv6_acls` and supports field substitution for "interface_ipv6" (resolved from the first entry of `ipv6_addresses`) and "peer_ipv6" (resolved from `peer_ipv6`).
-            # Tokens "interface_ip" and "peer_ip" are also accepted but deprecated and will be removed in AVD 7.0.0.
+            # Token "interface_ip" is also accepted but deprecated and will be removed in AVD 7.0.0.
             ipv6_acl_out: <str>

             # Configure IPv4 static routes pointing to `peer_ip`.